phac-nml/biohansel/docs/source/user-docs/output.rst

 **Fasta File Output**
 ---------------------

-The following is the scheme for the match_results.tab file **For a single Fasta file**. **Running raw reads data has slightly different output columns**.
-The columns for a contig contained in a are broken up to fit all on one page with out scrolling.
-Here, you can see all of the outputs of this file at a glance along with a short block of info about the column.
+The following is the scheme for the match_results.tab file **For a single Fasta file**. **Running raw reads data has slightly different output columns due to the different nature of the data**.
+The output columns for the match_results.tab file are shown below broken into different charts to allow them to fit mostly on one page.
+In the real generated file, they would all found in the same long row.
+Below, you will find detailed information for each column.

 +------------------------+--------------------------------+--------------+------------------+
 | Tilename               | Sequence                       | is_revcomp   | Contig_id        |